-So, after teaching it since 2011 and practising it since 2000, I’ve decided to stop teaching and practising ‘yoga’.
+So, after teaching it since 2011 and practising it since 2000, I’ve decided to stop teaching ‘yoga’.

 Well, the reasons are complex including a wish to focus more on writing, and sharing nature spirituality and meditation for creative vision.

 But one of the underlying reasons is that, arguably, I wasn’t really teaching yoga in the first place.

 And I can no longer look myself in the mirror and say I strive to be anti-racist as long as I continue to say I’m teaching yoga.
 (And for clarity’s sake: when I look in that mirror I see a white, British, cisgender woman.)